Olof Persson Stille: New Sweden

 In May 1641, the Charitas departed for New Sweden.
 The passengers included Olof Stille, a millwright, with his wife, a daughter, Ella, and son Anders.
 Also on board were Olof's younger brother Axel Stille and the family of Måns Svensson Lom, whose wife appears to have been Olof's younger sister.
+His daughter Ella married Hans Månsson in 1654 and became the mother of John Hansson Steelman.

 In New Sweden, Olof Stille settled at a place located between present Crum Creek and Ridley Creek.
 The property of Stille was at the mouth of Ridley Creek, now Eddystone, Pennsylvania.
 Local Indians became acquainted with Olof Stille.
 They considered his heavy, black beard unusual conferring the name Tequirassy on him because of it.

 Stille became a leader among the settlers and played a key role in promoting the July 1653 list of grievances, which was submitted to Governor Johan Printz, protesting his strict rule.
 Printz considered this action mutiny and subsequently returned to Sweden.
 Stille was unapologetic about his role in submitting the list of grievances, and when the new governor, Johan Risingh, raised unresolved questions about the "rebellion," Stille posted bail and demanded to be tried according to the law, though Risingh chose to let the matter drop.